OpenVisualCloud/Media-Transport-Library/doc/xdp.md

 ### Kernel Config

-To enable eBPF support, you need to enable CONFIG_BPF_SYSCALL.

-To enable XDP support, you need to enable CONFIG_XDP_SOCKETS and CONFIG_XDP_FLAGS_MODES.
+To enable eBPF and XDP support, you need to enable CONFIG_BPF_SYSCALL and CONFIG_XDP_SOCKETS.
+Newer kernel version is recommended.

 ### Installing Extra Dependencies